no-go/UART-Smartwatch/README.md

 - Button 1: get a fresh time and the notification buffer from your smart phone
 - Button 2: display the time and power level for 4 seconds
 - Button 2 (press for more than 4 seconds): switch to a different time mode
+- runs for more than 10h (first and second time mode)

 ### Time Modes